ellisnatalie88/ellisnatalie88/README.md

 ## Leadership Highlights ✨

-- Possessed a decade-long tenure in the healthcare industry’s supply chain management
+- Possessed a decade-long tenure in the healthcare industry’s supply chain management and dedicated to excellence in supply chain field and leadership role
-- Effectively led a team of 40 members and instilling resilience in supply chain operations and logistics
+- Effectively led a team of 40 members and instilling resilience in supply chain operations and logistics to ensure the uninterrupted flow of healthcare supplies
 - Enhanced business processes efficiency and ensuring a seamless flow of healthcare supplies, even amidst challenging situations
-- My proficiency in data analytics has further facilitated data-driven decision-making, leading to the optimization of supply chain processes and the realization of organizational goals.
+- My proficiency in data analytics has further facilitated data-driven decision-making, leading to the optimization of supply chain processes and the realization of organizational goals
-- My dedication to continuous learning and adaptation in this dynamic field underscores my leadership in navigating the intricacies of healthcare supply chain management.
+- My dedication to continuous learning and adaptation in this dynamic field underscores my leadership in navigating the intricacies of healthcare supply chain management

 Feel free to explore my repositories and let's connect!  ☺️